ace-wg/ace-workflow-and-params/draft-ietf-ace-workflow-and-params.md

 This parameter MUST NOT be present if the "token_upload" parameter defined in {{sec-token_upload}} is not present in the access token request.
 Also, this parameter MUST NOT be present if the requested access token is not the first one of a new token series, i.e., if C is asking the AS for a new access token in the same token series that dynamically updates access rights.

-If C wishes that the AS relays information from the RS after successfully uploading the access token but C does not have any information to be relayed to the RS, then this parameter MUST specify the CBOR simple value `null` (0xf6).
+If C wishes that the AS relays information from the RS after successfully uploading the access token but C does not have any information to be relayed to the RS, then this parameter MUST encode the CBOR simple value `null` (0xf6).

 Otherwise, this parameter specifies the information that C wishes the AS to relay to the RS, when uploading the access token to the RS on behalf of C.